csproj2021git/STU/README.md

 1) node.js (we'll be using node and npm's package manager).
 2) python interpreter, e.g. Anaconda (With windows PATH variable updated with pip and python command locations).

-To run the classroom app startalone:
+To run the classroom app standalone:

     npm start ./classrooms/server.js